 Many of Russia's food and trade regulations have or are undergoing reform as Russia continues policy integration with Armenia, Belarus, Kyrgyzstan and Kazakhstan via the Eurasian Economic Union, which replaced the Customs Union on January 1, 2015.
-For additional details, please see GAIN report RS1478 Eurasian Integration Continues with the Eurasian Economic Union.
+For additional details, please see GAIN report RS1611 Eurasian Economic Union One Year On.